t2ne/geo-docker/README.md

 ---

-## 🌐 Navegadores Suportados
+## 🌐 Supported Browsers

-Testado em:
+Tested on:

 - Chrome
 - Firefox
 - Edge

 ---

-## 🙋‍♂️ Autor
+## 🙋‍♂️ Author

 - @t2ne

 ---

-## 🎓 Projeto Académico
+## 🎓 Academic Project

-Este projeto foi desenvolvido como parte de um trabalho universitário, integrando bases de dados espaciais, servidores de mapas e frontend interativo.
+This project was developed as part of a university assignment, integrating spatial databases, map servers, and interactive frontend.